Endometriosis

 Causes of endometriosis

-Doctors don’t really know what causes endometriosis yet.
-There are lots of different ideas about how it develops but none of these fully explain why endometriosis happens.
+Doctors don’t yet know exactly what causes endometriosis.
+There are different ideas about how it develops but none of these fully explain why endometriosis happens.
 It’s probably caused by a combination of things.
 For example, your immune system or hormones might play a role.
-Endometriosis may also run in families, as you’re more likely to get it if your mother or sister has it.
+Endometriosis may also run in families – you’re more likely to get it if your mother or sister has it.

 Some things may increase your risk of getting endometriosis.
 These include if you: